Online vs In-Person California Guard Card Training: Which Is Best?

 Online Guard Card Training: How It Works

-National IPS offers a fully BSIS-approved online guard card course that meets all state requirements.
+National IPS offers a fully BSIS-approved online guard card continued courses that meets all state requirements.
 There are no commutes, no fixed class times, and no waiting for the next available in-person session.
 You can start today and, in many cases, finish within a few days.

 Key benefits of online guard card training